solo-io/thetool/README.md

 thetool build all --publish=false
 ```

-Note: In order to deploy Gloo to Kubernetes, you need to publish the Docker images.
+Note: In order to deploy gloo to Kubernetes, you need to publish the Docker images.

 ### Deploy

-You can use the `deploy` command to deploy Gloo and its components to different environments.
+You can use the `deploy` command to deploy gloo and its components to different environments.

-Here, we are looking at deploying Gloo to Kubernetes. `thetool` uses Helm to deploy Gloo
+Here, we are looking at deploying gloo to Kubernetes. `thetool` uses Helm to deploy gloo
 and its components.

-Note: If you used custom Docker tags when building Gloo and its components, you must provide
+Note: If you used custom Docker tags when building gloo and its components, you must provide
 the same tag to `deploy` command to deploy those images.

 ```